 sudo systemctl status apache2

-If everything seems ok, check from another computer that you see the default Apache2 page by just typing the IP address in a browser.
+If everything seems ok, check from another computer that you can see the default Apache2 page by just typing the IP address in a browser.

 Set up a virtual host: